tjabaut/admin2devops/README.md

 6. Install Wordpress
   - configuration steps

-I started thinking to myself, I do not want to have to rebuild everytime I need to test a new module of an iterative change.
+I started thinking to myself, I do not want to have to rebuild every time I need to test a new module of an iterative change.
 So I wanted to automate the process.
 That's where tools like Chef, Puppet, SaltStack, Ansible and others come in.

 <show Ansible playbook>